ACADEMIC EXCELLENCE

 Geometry

 Students will develop logical thinking skills through direct and indirect proofs of theorems.
 Concepts of Euclidean Geometry, problem solving techniques, fundamentals of right triangle trigonometry, and a study of solid geometry will be the main emphasis of the course.
 Included in this class will be a review and practice of Algebra I skills.
-Topics covered include: inductive and deductive reasoning, similarity and congruence, transformations, triangles, quadrilaterals, polygons, circles, prisms, cylinders, pyramids, spheres, perimeter, area, volume, and surface area with real-life applications throughout the course.
+Topics covered include inductive and deductive reasoning, similarity and congruence, transformations, triangles, quadrilaterals, polygons, circles, prisms, cylinders, pyramids, spheres, perimeter, area, volume, and surface area with real-life applications throughout the course.
 The use of a scientific calculator will be required.
-The FGR math department recommends TI-30XIIS or similar.
+TI-30XIIS or similar is recommended.

 Honors Algebra II/Trigonometry

-An accelerated course in advanced algebra and trigonometry, with extensive work on problem solving requiring several steps.
+This is an accelerated course in advanced algebra and trigonometry, with extensive work on problem solving requiring several steps and is a rigorous course requiring fluency in Algebra 1 concepts.
 Students will develop a solid understanding of algebraic techniques and transcendental functions.
 The use of a graphing calculator will be required.
-The FGR math department recommends a TI-84 Plus or TI-84 CE.
+TI-84 Plus or TI-84 CE is recommended.

 Algebra II Essentials w/Trig

 This course intends to present the critical Algebra 2 topics.
-Instruction will be adjusted to meet the needs of students requiring a slower pace to attain mastery of the content.
+Instruction will be adjusted to meet the needs of students requiring a slower pace to attain proficiency in the content.
 It would be recommended to any student who has taken Geometry Essentials.
 The use of a graphing calculator will be required.
-The FGR math department recommends a TI-84 Plus or TI-84 CE.
+TI-84 Plus or TI-84 CE is recommended.

 Algebra II/Trigonometry